express42/testo/nodes/README.md

 # Nodes

-Create nodes here, in either the Node Ruby DSL (.rb) of JSON (.json) files.
+Create nodes here in the JSON files.

 To install nodes on the server, use knife.